Over the past six years, we’ve seen some amazing athletes

 In doing so, Colonial First State identified that high-achieving Australian kids who strive to reach their sporting goals, no matter how small or large those goals might be, are in need of financial support.

-Different to other funding programs, Sports Boost doesn’t restrict itself to one sport – rather it aims to give support to elite junior athletes.
+Different to other funding programs, Sports Boost doesn’t restrict itself to one sport – rather it aims to give support to elite junior athletes regardless of the sport they have chosen to pursue.

 Not only does Sports Boost allow us to give support to Australia’s best junior athletes, but it also allows us to feature them across our networks, giving them even more support and exposure, aiming to lift their profile and the profile of their sport.